oroinc/documentation/user_guide_sales_tools/customer_management/common_features_contacts.rst

 .. image:: /user_guide/img/contacts/inline_editing_contacts.png
+   :alt: Click the edit icon

 .. image:: /user_guide/img/contacts/inline_editing_contacts_2.png
+   :alt: Type the right message

 All contacts available in the system are displayed on the page of all contacts (**Customers > Contacts**).

 .. image:: /user_guide/img/contacts/action_icons.png
+   :alt: click the delete icon to delete contact

 .. note:: On the page of all contacts, you can view, edit, delete and bulk delete contacts.

  .. important:: Learn how to :ref:`export <export-bulk-items>` and :ref:`import <import-contacts>` contacts in the .csv format in corresponding topics in Oro documentation library.

 Manage Address Book
 -------------------